Teddy Bear Potty Training

 Short But Sweet

 One of the greatest features of Claire’s book is its size.
 It is only 42 pages, easily read within a day.
-As we are often busy, finding time to read books is difficult for many.
-Claire’s book quickly dives into the subject matter without any filler or fluff.
-The goal of the book is to give pointers on how to teach hygiene to autistic children, and this it does.
-It took me a total of 30 minutes to read the book from start to finish.
+As we are often busy, finding time to read books is difficult for many of us.
+Claire’s book quickly dives into the subject matter, with no filler or fluff.
+The book’s goal is to offer guidance on teaching hygiene to autistic children, and it does.
+It took me 30 minutes to read the book from start to finish.
 Given what I learned, it was a worthwhile 30 minutes.

 Common Hygiene Problems of Children with Autism

 This section does an excellent job breaking down the difficulties children with autism face regarding hygiene.
 The book also discusses obsessions over hygiene, which can occur due to OCD tendencies often displayed in Autism.
-A child can become obsessed over hygiene and over-wash, leading to problems in the future.
-While this chapter is listed based, it covers most concerns parents with an Autistic child will face.
+A child can become obsessed with hygiene and over-washing, leading to problems later.
+While this chapter is based on, it covers most concerns parents with an Autistic child will face.

 Potty Training, Baths & Showers

-The next two chapters cover how to potty train an autistic child and also to get them to take a bath or shower.
-These two chapters make the book’s heart and are worth the purchase.
+The next two chapters cover how to potty train an autistic child and also how to get them to take a bath or shower.
+These two chapters are the heart of the book and are worth the price of the book.
 Key points include making your child comfortable with the experience, which can be overwhelming for someone with Autism.
 Those without Autism cannot understand how painful our senses can be.
 The feel of a washcloth may be painful to someone on the spectrum.
-The book covers overstimulation and how to get your child to become used to the experience.
-One simple trick is to take your child into the bathroom a few times daily to get used to the room and do all bathroom-related activities there.
-This way, they associate using the restroom with these activities, so they know to return to the restroom when needed.
+The book covers overstimulation and how to help your child become accustomed to it.
+One simple trick is to take your child into the bathroom a few times a day to get used to the room and practice all bathroom-related activities there.
+This way, they associate using the restroom with these activities, so they know when to return.

-Taking a bath or shower can also be difficult due to the temperature or pressure of the water.
-Claire recommends creating a daily schedule of activities that are “non-negotiables,” which are activities that must happen.
-Hygiene is included in this list, as it is important to teach this behavior early.
+Taking a bath or shower can also be difficult due to the water temperature or pressure.
+Claire recommends creating a daily schedule of “non-negotiables,” activities that must happen.
+Hygiene is included on this list because it is important to teach this behavior early.
 In working with your child, determine what is difficult about the situation.
-If your child does not want to take a bath, ask yourself if it is the water temperature, the pressure of the water, or the soap or shampoo you are using.
+If your child does not want to take a bath, ask yourself whether it is the water temperature, the water pressure, or the soap or shampoo you are using.
 Try many different combinations until you find the problem.
 As children with Autism often have problems communicating, you have to play the role of a scientist in finding out the problem.
-Also, breaking any activities into steps helps in repeating them.
-Autistic children often have a problem with complex tasks, which breaking these tasks into steps helps.
+Also, breaking activities into steps helps repeat them.
+Autistic children often struggle with complex tasks, which can be helped by breaking them into steps.

 Oral & General Hygiene

 Getting a child on the spectrum to brush their teeth can be daunting.
 Claire recommends you model this behavior so they can see it is safe.
 The feel of the toothbrush can be painful, and the taste of toothpaste can be unpleasant.
 Have your child touch and feel the toothbrush to become used to the texture.
-Try different kinds of toothpaste and different toothbrushes until one fits.
+Try different toothpastes and toothbrushes until one fits.
 Oral Hygiene may take some time, but it is worth it.

-General hygiene is also covered, including hand washing, stress, and anxiety about hygiene and motivation.
+General hygiene is also covered, including handwashing, stress, anxiety about hygiene, and motivation.
 Motivation is a significant factor in teaching hygiene, which is why many with Autism have problems with it.
-Making a game out of these activities will go a long way toward teaching these skills to your child.
+Making a game out of these activities will go a long way toward teaching your child these skills.

 In Conclusion

 Much more is covered in the book than what is addressed in this review.
-You can find the book on Amazon, which you can download to your smartphone or tablet.
+You can find the book on Amazon and download it to your smartphone or tablet.
 As of this writing, the book costs $5.97.
-I bought it two years ago when it was on sale for free, so this may happen again in the future.
+I bought it two years ago when it was free, so this may happen again.
 For a book that costs less than $6 and takes only 30-60 minutes to complete, it is worth the purchase.
 You will learn many techniques for managing potty training and improving hygiene.
 I recommend this book to anyone who has a child on the spectrum.

 Purchase E-Book Format on Amazon